mattbobambrose/mcp-template/README.md

 DANGEROUSLY_OMIT_AUTH=true npx @modelcontextprotocol/inspector
 ```

+## Working with Claude Desktop

+Download [Claude Desktop](https://claude.ai/download) and sign in if needed.
-5. Open Claude Desktop and go to Claude -> Settings -> Developer -> Edit Config.
+Open Claude Desktop and go to Claude -> Settings -> Developer -> Edit Config.
 There will be a file called claude_desktop_config.json.
 Open that in your choice
 of IDE.
 It should be formatted as such:

 ```JSON
 {